jguadagno/jguadagno.github.io/_posts/2020-06-14-speed-up-creating-code-with-live-templates-in-jetbrains-rider-or-resharper.md

 ## Wrap Up

 There are a lot of things that you can do with live templates.
 I urge you to take a look at them.
-I know they have saved me some time, except for writing this blog post :).
+I know they have saved me some time, except for writing this blog post :smile:.

 ### Further Resources